 Located just east of downtown Redmond, Bear Creek is a neighborhood with a diverse land use makeup.
 To the north and west are residential homes.
 The center is made up of resource lands and the west is comprised of Bear Creek Park.
 Bear Creek gets its name from the salmon stream that runs through the neighborhood, and its residents are blessed with access to a number of outdoor activities including proximity to Bear Creek Country Club, one of the nicest courses in Washington.

 The Sammamish Valley is located northwest of Redmond, and is almost entirely farmland and parkland to the north, and borders Redmond-proper in the south.
 Bordered by the neighborhoods of Willows and Earlmont, Sammamish Valley is a productive agricultural area as well as a recreational destination with the Willows Run Golf Complex, Sammamish River Regional Park, Sixty Acres park and others.
-There are also a number of annual events in the area such as the Sammamish Valley Celebration of Lavender and the Arts, and the Sammamish Valley Fall Harvest Celebration.
+There are also a number of annual events in the area such as the Sammamish Valley Spring, Summer, and Fall Celebrations.

 Downtown Redmond is the vibrant, bustling heart of the area.
 The district offers a wide variety of activities including shopping, fine dining, and seasonal events.
 Plus, the city is investing in new downtown residential and commercial building projects that will fit in seamlessly with the more historic buildings to create a vibrant urban center.

 Things to Do in Redmond